 Why Hide Nudity From Kids?

-Despite how much people try to avoid letting their children see nudity, teen sex and pregnancy still exists.
+Despite how much people try to avoid letting their children see nudity, teen sex and pregnancy still exist.
 Part of that is just that all teenagers are horny, but hiding that stuff from them has only seemed to make it more appealing.
 Other countries are more lenient with sex and nudity in the media, and as far as I know, they aren’t churning out sex-crazed adults.

 Nudity and Shame

 That brings me to my next point; though I talk a lot about the effects of violence and nudity on children, the truth is that this censorship doesn’t stop at age 18.
-Like I mentioned above, a movie can be filled from start to finish with violence and only get an R rating, but if you fill it start to finish with nudity, you’re looking at an NC-17.
+As I mentioned above, a movie can be filled from start to finish with violence and only get an R rating, but if you fill it from start to finish with nudity, you’re looking at an NC-17.
 Television shows like Dexter glorify serial killers, and that’s seen as okay, but if a show glorified a prostitute, would it ever get green-lit?